lasso-js/lasso/README.md

 raptor-optimizer
 ================

-The `raptor-optimizer` module is an extensible server-side tool that can be be used to build optimized web pages by bundling, compiling, transforming and minifying web page dependencies.
+The RaptorJS Optimizer is an extensible server-side tool that can be be used to build optimized web pages by bundling, compiling, transforming and minifying web page dependencies.
 In addition, the `raptor-optimizer` supports configurable bundles, Node.js-style require and asynchronous loading.

-Lastly, the `raptor-optimizer` module supports all types of front-end resources (Less, CoffeeScript, Raptor Templates, etc.) via an extensible plugin model.
+Lastly, the RaptorJS Optimizer supports all types of front-end resources (Less, CoffeeScript, Raptor Templates, etc.) via an extensible plugin model.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->